SamipThulung/transformer-decoder-char-generator/README.md

   4. inosaurus

 ## Result generated:
  The names generated after 10 epoch is in the image below.
 Feel free to train more than 10 epoch to get more interesting results.
-But, after 10 epochs, the model seems to make sense well enough.
+But, after 10 epochs, the names generated seems to make sense.

  <p align="center">
   <img src="assets/results.png" width="300">